About Us

 For a convenient car-shopping experience, enjoy our concierge auto-buying service through Autoland.
 Describe the type of vehicle you want and they'll search their expansive network to find the perfect fit for you.
 They’ll even negotiate the price on your behalf and deliver it to your front door.

-If your payment is more than 10 days late, you will be charged 20% of the interest due, but not less than $5.
+If your payment is more than 10 days late, you will be charged 5% of the payment due, or $10, whichever is greater.

 We understand that unforeseen circumstances such as illness or loss of employment can befall anyone.
 The Credit Union is here to help you work through this difficult financial time and minimize the impact to your credit.
 Some ways we may be able to help are: